epqm/epqm.github.io/_pages/gallery.md

 ## Milestones for EPQM
 {% include gallery id="gallery_milestones1" layout="third" caption="Left: Santanu Pal receives his doctorate degree.
 Right: Thesis presubmission seminar of Siddhartha Patra"%}
 {% include gallery id="gallery_milestones2" layout="" caption="Thesis defence presentation of Anirban Mukherjee."%}
+{% include gallery id="gallery_milestones3" layout="" caption="Abhirup (second from right with the winners of the best poster awards at DPS Day 2023 (18th March, 2023).
+Prof. Ayan Banerjee (DPS Chair, 6th from right) and Prof. Goutam Dev Mukherjee (DPS faculty, Chief Organiser of DPS Day 2023, extreme left) are also in the photo."%}

 ## Some other snapshots of our group
 {% include gallery id="gallery_general1" layout="third" caption="Left: EPQM at the research complex.
 Middle: Dinner outing in celebration of Santanu Pal's thesis defence.
 Right: Another dinner, at the same restaurant coincidentally."%}